-In the experiment, each subject had an endowment of \$90 (subject to random implementation) and decided how much of this endowment to donate to UNICEF for the provision of the nutritional paste.
-Subjects took this choice under one of seven treatments, three of which parallel the money or the unit donation schemes in the field.
+three of which parallel the money or the unit donation schemes in the field.
 Panel A of Figure 1 shows a screenshot of the pure money donation scheme.
 The scheme starts with two motivating paragraphs that introduce the donation opportunity, the charitable cause, the charitable good, and the charity.
-These two paragraphs were the same across all seven treatments.
+These two paragraphs are the same across all seven treatments.
 The other paragraphs are treatment-specific.
 One is a "procedural" paragraph that provides details on how the donation would be processed in the experiment.
 The other is an "ask" paragraph that prompts the subject to enter their donation decision.
 In the pure money donation treatment, the ask paragraph asks how much money the subject wishes to donate and the procedural paragraph is phrased accordingly.
+The possible donation amount is not restricted in any specific way: Subjects can donate any dollar amount between \$0.00 to \$90.00, including cents.

 Panel B of Figure 1 shows the corresponding wording of the donation ask for one of the two pure unit donation treatments.
-It differs from the money donation treatment (Panel A) along the three features that jointly make up a unit donation scheme (cost-per-unit information, unit frame, donation grid).
+It differs from the money donation treatment (Panel A) along the three features that jointly make up a unit donation scheme.
 First, it contains information on the cost per unit in an additional "information" paragraph.
 Second, it frames the donation question in the ask paragraph in terms of units.
-Specif-
+Specifically, it asks for the number of rations to fund rather than the amount of money to give (and adjusts the procedural paragraph accordingly).
+Third, it introduces a donation grid that restricts donations to full units of the charitable good: Subjects can only enter integer amounts in the input field.6